brettelliot/quintana/README.md

-# Juniper
+# Quintana

-This repository contains necessary files to build a web-app running with Nginx / Gunicorn / Flask / LetsEncrypt / Postgres  using Docker and docker-compose.
+This repository is a muli-container docker app that hosts a financial API.

+It's built with:
+* Docker & docker-compose
+* Nginx
+* Gunicorn
+* Flask
+* LetsEncrypt
+* Postgres

-**Note: Tested on Ubuntu 18.04**
+**Note: Tested on Ubuntu 18.04 hosted on digitalocean.**

 ## Docker